-Valid Value: Any integer from 0-1000 Changes Take Place: Immediately restart-cleanup-limit
+Valid Value: Any integer from 0-1000 Changes Take Place: Immediately acse-enable

-Specifies the length of delay applied to a request issued against a busy call (a call that has another request working on it already).
+Specifies (in milliseconds) the length of delay applied to a request issued against a busy call (a call that has another request working on it already).
 This prevents race conditions on the different call legs.

-The value for this option should be set to be longer than the usual response time for a request from the switch.
+Set the value of this option to a time longer than the usual response time for a request from the switch.